Cook smarter

 Pizza dough Moderate open at cornicione 3-15 mm in rim 65-70% hydration for Neapolitan, proper fermentation

 There is no universal "good" crumb.
 A ciabatta with a tight crumb failed just as much as a sandwich loaf with huge holes.
-Know what you are baking and aim for the right texture.
+Know what you're baking and aim for the right texture.

 Be patient with cooling.
-Crumb structure is not set when the bread comes out of the oven.
+Crumb structure isn't set when the bread comes out of the oven.
 Starch is still retrograding and moisture is still redistributing.
-Cutting a sourdough boule after 30 minutes gives you gummy crumb — wait 2 hours minimum.
+Cutting a sourdough boule after 30 minutes gives you gummy crumb.
+Wait 2 hours minimum.
 For bread baking, this is the hardest part.
+I've ruined too many loaves by cutting early because the aroma was impossible to resist.

 Use a thermometer.
 Internal temperature of 96-99°C (205-210°F) means the crumb is fully set.
 Pull the bread early and no amount of good fermentation will save it from gumminess.